julienreszka/julienreszka/notes/Popular-Sales-Principles-DEBUNKED.md

 **Be consistent.**

 It's much more important to be consistent with your messaging and approach.
 Customers will appreciate the predictability and reliability of your sales process.

+## ~Communicate effectively~

+In theory, salespeople should be able to communicate clearly and concisely.
+In practice, customers are often confused by salespeople who use jargon or technical terms.

+**Use simple language.**

+It's much more important to use simple language that customers can understand.
+Customers will appreciate the clarity and simplicity of your communication.